prossel/Box-parameters/README.md

 4. Click **Run**
 5. Click on the icon in the plugins panel
 6. A window will load
+7. If any of the required parameters are missing the plug-in can add them for you.

 ## Using the Add-in